The BANI World and Global Mobility

 Bringing the “Human Touch” Back into Global Mobility

-We are robots.
-At least you could get this impression when you deal with us.
-Virginia Robot is an observer in our “Global Mobility Academy.”
-They* regularly comment on our work.
+They regularly comment on our work.
 For example, when we analyze the process landscape or help expats with their immigration process, Virginia butts in with a comment about how AI could do all that faster, better, and cheaper.
-For the last three years, we’ve been experimenting with digital global mobility coaching and transition support with you.
+We’ve been experimenting with digital global mobility coaching and transition support with you for the last decade.

 In 1999, when I called our global tax provider, I either received an answer right away or they would call back within 24 hours because that was considered good client service.
 Now, when I call, I often don’t get a chance to leave a voicemail, and when I email, I can be happy if I receive a response within seven days.
 In my book, that’s not good enough.
-Let alone that contracts have typos all over and tax declarations need to be corrected.
+Let alone the fact that contracts have typos and tax declarations need to be corrected.
 I’m not even a tax advisor, but I smell errors.

 My contracts aren’t perfect either.
 I blame that because I haven’t learned basic administrative tasks, as I would usually have an assistant supporting me.
-I can draft, comment and edit, but I don’t have the energy to make it look perfect.
-A few years back, the “Executive Assistant” had been replaced by HR Software and “manager self-service.”
-But what if you are building a new team or function?
-Wouldn’t it help to have admin support or an outsourced virtual assistant sitting at a desk in a home office in Burkina Faso or Bangkok?
+I can draft, comment, and edit, but I don’t have the energy to make them look perfect.
+A few years back, the “Executive Assistant” was replaced by software and “manager self-service.”

 So yes, I am interested in exploring working with a colleague such as Virginia Robot as long as they don’t outsmart me in front of my clients.
 They will probably be better at cost projections, while mine may have formula errors and miss social security data.
 Virginia will also work 24/7.
 Maybe they have design skills and a knack for perfect templates.